Guthula28/Docker-IQ/README.md

      docker build -t image

 # 4 What is the difference between docker run and docker start ?
-   docker run creates and starts a new container docker start and existing stopped container
+   Docker run creates and starts a new container Docker start and existing stopped container

 # 5 How do you check running docker containers ?
     use docker ps for running containers and ps -a for all containers including stopped containers